-Theberton and Eastbridge Action Group on Sizewell is currently transitioning to a legal entity.
-Its Directors and Members, which function as a management committee are, in alphabetical order: Sue Ashton (Secretary), Stephen Brett, Paul Collins (Chair), Martin Cooper, Roy Dowding, Alison Downes, Robert Flindall, Alan Hatt, Charles Macdowell, John Rea Price and Amy Whitelock.
+Theberton and Eastbridge Action Group on Sizewell is a legal entity (TEAGS Ltd).
+Its Directors and Members, which function as a management committee are, in alphabetical order: Sue Ashton (Secretary), Stephen Brett, Paul Collins (Chair), Martin Cooper, Roy Dowding, Alison Downes, (Executive Director), Robert Flindall, Alan Hatt, Charles Macdowell, John Rea Price and Amy Whitelock.

 As of November 2019, Alison Downes is working almost full-time on Sizewell on behalf of TEAGS.
 Alison has over 30 years of experience in campaigning on environmental and human rights issues; most recently as Executive Director of International Tibet Network (from which she has taken a sabbatical) and previously as Head of the Direct Actions Unit of Greenpeace UK.
 She holds a degree in Geography from the University of Cambridge.